bjorntsv/pyfemu/README.md

 The workflow setup is general and the theoretical framework of the model updating can be utilized with other FEM programs by simple modifications to the provided files.

-The easiest way to get into the use and understanding is to download and run the example files.
+The easiest way to get into the use and understanding is to download and run the example file (*01_run.py* and *02_run_pp.py*).
 For additional details of theory, implementation and use, please see the reference below.

 Examples of results from the postprocessing is shown below (included in the example files).